bashir-abubakar/bashir-abubakar/README.md

 ---
-- 🔭 I am an analytical minded professional & highly driven individual with a solid educational background and a great interest in data analytics and artificial intelligence with proficiency in the use of Power BI, Python, SQL, Tableau & Advanced Excel for an insightful presentation of data.
+- 🔭 I am an analytical minded professional & highly driven individual with a solid educational background and a great interest in data analytics and artificial intelligence with proficiency in the use of Microsoft Azure, Power BI, Python, SQL, Tableau & Advanced Excel for an insightful presentation of data.
 I am currently pursuing an MSc in Applied Artificial Intelligence and Data Analytics at the University of Bradford, and in my pursuit of professional growth, I am always on the lookout for new challenges to test my analytical abilities and chances to make a difference in an innovative company's data-driven decision-making process.